AriFordsham/GHCWiki/ghc-api.md

-# GHC 7.10 GHC-API Changes and proposed changes
+# Developments in the GHC API

-There are a number of changes in GHC 7.10 that will make it easier for tool writers to use the GHC API.
+This page summarises changes to the GHC API that will make it easier for tool writers to use the GHC API.

-These include

 1. More parser entrypoints, to explicitly parse fragments \[Andrew Gibiansky\]